Sampling recovery in $L_2$ and other norms: Improvements for Hilbert spaces

 In particular, if $\mu$ is a finite measure, then

 \end{theorem}

+\begin{remark}[Tractability] Theorem~\ref{thm:H} is particularly useful if we consider approximation for multivariate functions, e.g.~on $D=[0,1]^d$, and are interested in the dependence of the complexity on the dimension $d$, that is, in the tractability of the recovery problem. \\ For example, for uniform approximation of periodic functions, the theorem implies that the curse of dimensionality holds for approximation based on function values (sometimes called \emph{standard information}) if and only if it holds for linear information.
+Details can be found in~\cite{GW23}.
+The corresponding statement for $L_2$-recovery is not true, see, e.g., \cite{HKNV}, but similar results can be obtained if $c_n(H,L_2)$ decays exponentially with $n$, see~\cite{KSUW}. \end{remark}

+\begin{remark}[$s$-numbers] The numbers $a_n$ and $c_n$ are well-studied objects in approximation theory and the geometry of Banach spaces, and are therefore well-known for many classes $F$.
+In fact, they fall under the general category of \emph{$s$-numbers} which allows the use of some fundamental techniques.
+We refer to~\cite{Diestel-book,Pietsch-s} for a general treatment of this, and to~\cite{DTU18,KKLT,Tem18} for more approximation theoretic background. \\ In contrast, the numbers $g_n^\lin$ do not (yet) fit into such a general framework, and their dependence on $n$ is often still unknown.
+It is therefore of interest, and one of the major concerns of \emph{information-based complexity}, to determine the relations of all the above widths depending on properties of the classes $F$, see e.g.~\cite{NW1,NW3,TWW88}. \end{remark}

-This result has been observed independently in \cite[Thm.~2.2]{GW23} for the trigonometric system.
-It represents a special case of a more general result for reproducing kernel Hilbert spaces where we do not need the uniform boundedness of the basis, see our Theorem~\ref{thm:basic} and \cite[Thm.~2.1]{GW23}.
+Theorem~\ref{thm:H} represents a special case of a more general result for reproducing kernel Hilbert spaces where we do not need the uniform boundedness of the basis, see our Theorem~\ref{thm:H2} below, and \cite[Thm.~2.1]{GW23}.
 These results further improve on the previous results of \cite{KWW08} in the Hilbert space setting, see~\cite[Sect.~5]{PU} for a discussion.